How to Choose Bike Racks and Bags

 Whether you use your bike to commute, run errands or take longer trips, you’ll need a way to carry essentials, from a small repair kit to full-on camping gear.
-A daypack or messenger bag is good, but some of your best gear-carrying options are baskets or bags that fit on your bike.
+A daypack or messenger bag is good for shorter trips, but some of your best gear-carrying options are racks, baskets and bags that fit on your bike.

 A front rack offers an additional mounting spot for gear.
 It is a secondary option after a rear rack as it adds weight to the bike's front wheel and can affect steering and balance.
 Front racks are popular mostly with touring cyclists who carry large volumes of gear.

-There are 2 styles of front racks:
+There are two primary styles of front racks:

 Caution: Make sure your heel does not contact the bag during your normal pedaling rotation.
 Too-large panniers (or those improperly mounted too far forward) can cause this impact and an unsafe riding situation.

 Baskets can carry loads on the front and/or back of your bicycle.
 Rear baskets are usually mounted on either side of the rear wheel.
 They can carry tall loads, as they have no lid.

-Also called a saddle pack, saddle bag or underseat bag, this fits under your bicycle seat and usually attaches to the rails of the saddle itself.
+Also called a seat bag, saddle bag or underseat bag, this fits under your bicycle seat and usually attaches to the rails of the saddle itself.
 Larger models can carry a few extra items.
 Keep this mounted to your bike to ensure you never leave home without the essentials.

-Caution: Be sure the bag you choose does not affect your ability to operate the brakes or shifters on your bike, and do not overload them as extra weight carried up this high can affect balance.
+Caution: Be sure the bag you choose does not affect your ability to operate the brakes or shifters on your bike, and do not overload it as extra weight carried up this high can affect balance.

 Some bags adjust via compression straps or expandable collars.
 This allows you to carry loads of varying sizes without having the unused portion of the bags flapping in the wind or the load shifting as you move on your bike.

 If you're an all-conditions rider who doesn't shy away from rain and road spray, look for a bag rated as "waterproof" instead of "water resistant."
 Waterproof bags are made from a rubberized material to keep the contents dry even in a downpour.
 Many feature a roll-top closure to prevent water from getting in.